Asgrow: History

 The Associated Seed Growers, Inc. ("Asgrow") was formed in 1927 when seed competitors Everett B. Clark Seed Co., John H. Allen Seed Co., and N.B.
 Keeney & Son joined together.
 The company's headquarters were located in New Haven, Connecticut.
 In 1958, the company formally changed their name to Asgrow Seed Company.
 The Upjohn Company acquired Asgrow in 1968 in a stock swap.
 In 1994, Mexico-based company, Empresas La Moderna SA purchased Asgrow for $300 million.
 At the time, Asgrow was the fifth-largest seed company with $270 million in sales.
-Monsanto purchased Asgrow from Empresas in 1996 for $240 million dollars.
+Monsanto purchased Asgrow from Empresas in 1996 for $240 million.
 In 1997, the company moved its headquarters to the Des Moines area from Kalamazoo, Michigan.

 In 1996, Asgrow released the first Roundup Ready Soybean to the market building upon Monsanto's work to create petunia plants tolerant to small amounts of Roundup developed by Robert Fraley in 1985.
 The first season of sales saw over 1 million acres using the new seed and quickly over 80% of US soybeans were produced with the seed.

 In 2012, Asgrow started its National Yield Contest for soybean producers.
 The contest winner produces the most soybeans and farmers nationwide have opportunity to learn more about the latest seed technologies and production practices.

 In 2018, Bayer AG acquired Monsanto, and Asgrow became a brand of Bayer Crop Science.